xl0/lovely-docs/doc_db/sveltejs-svelte/index/short_digest.md

-Main landing page for Svelte documentation.
+Main documentation index page - serves as the root entry point for Svelte docs.